 a) Set the type cast node to be of the complex type that you need to match (see item 2 in the list above).

 b) Add a filter to read from the instance only the complex type that you need to match.
-For more information about filters, see Filters and Conditions.
+This technique is illustrated in Example: Group and Filter Nodes by Name.

 Accessing deeper structures

 It is possible to access nodes at deeper levels in the schema than the immediate children of a node.
 It is useful for advanced mapping scenarios.
 In simple mappings such as Example: Map Element Names to Attribute Values, you don't need this technique because the mapping accesses only the immediate children of an XML node.
 However, if you need to access deeper structures dynamically, such as "grandchildren", "grand-grandchildren", and so on, this is possible as shown below.

 |1.||Create a new mapping.|

 |2.||On the Insert menu, click Insert XML Schema/File and browse for the XML instance file (in this example, the Articles.xml file from the <Documents>\Altova\MapForce2019\MapForceExamples\Tutorial\ folder).|